-Here is a company introduction letter sample from our library of templates.
-But before we show the sample letter, here are few key concepts that we take into consideration when we create a company introduction letter sample.
+Here is a company introduction letter sample from our library of email templates.
+And just below the sample letter are few key concepts that we take into consideration when we create a company introduction letter sample.

 Don’t Sound Like a Salesperson